deephaven-examples/prometheus-alerts/README.md

 [Prometheus](https://prometheus.io/) is an open-source systems monitoring and alerting toolkit that collects and stores its metrics as time series data.
 This sample app shows how to ingest data from [Prometheus alerts](https://prometheus.io/docs/alerting/latest/configuration/#webhook_config) via webhooks into [Deephaven](https://deephaven.io/).

+This repository was built for Deephaven Community Core v0.11.0.
+No guarantee of forwards or badckwards compatibility is made.

 ### High level overview

 This app runs a [Python Flask server](https://flask.palletsprojects.com/en/2.0.x/) that accepts [Prometheus alert webhooks](https://prometheus.io/docs/alerting/latest/configuration/#webhook_config).
 The webhooks are deserialized, and the desired values are extracted and stored into a Deephaven table.